 Olympia Fencing Center and Brandeis University will co-host our first sleepover camp, geared towards advanced fencers, ages 15 and over.

-The coaches team will include, beside Daniel Hondor, Olympia’s director, Mr. Bill Shipman, head coach of the Brandeis fencing team, Mr. Cornel Milan, coach of the Romanian National and Olympic Women’s Epee Team and Mr. Adrian Colcisca, head coach at Northwest Arkansas Fencing Center, former Coach of the Romanian National and Olympic Modern Pentathlon Team and Épee Men.
+The coaches team will include, beside Daniel Hondor, Olympia’s director, Mr. Bill Shipman, head coach of the Brandeis fencing team, Mr. Cornel Milan, coach of the Romanian National and Olympic Women’s Epee Team and Mr. Elsayed Emara, Head Coach at the Peoria Fencing Academy, IL.

 Among the registered campers: